-Parking lot just east of Alameda Bridge (for both Alameda Open Space and Bachechi Park Open Space)
+Large parking lot just east of Alameda Bridge (for both Alameda Open Space and Bachechi Park Open Space)

 The Paseo del Bosque is one of Albuquerque's jewels, paralleling for most of its course our primeval gem, the Rio Grande.
 "Bosque" is the Spanish word for "woods," in this case the specific woods accompanying the river, said to be the largest concentration of cottonwoods anywhere.
+And "paseo" means "passage".

-The trail is heavily used by cyclists, but also by walkers, runners, skaters, and dogwalkers.
-Including the loop at the south end of the
+The trail is heavily used by cyclists, but also by walkers,

-Paseo del Bosque, the trail is 19.1 miles long; without it, 13.7 miles.
+runners, skaters, and dog-walkers.
+Including the loop at the south end of the Paseo del Bosque, the trail is 19.1 miles long; without it, 13.7 miles.